OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ```

-My experience is that the 2nd approach is easier to maintain and has less overhead because env vars are added and removed often and in the second way there is no need to change anything in the chart itself, it is dynamic enough do that.
+My experience is that the 2nd approach is easier to maintain and has less overhead because env vars are added and removed often, and in the second way there is no need to change anything in the chart itself, it is dynamic enough do that through values updates only.

 ### Chart per service vs Common chart
 We started creating a chart per service but after sometime it was clear that for the majority of microservices they all looked the same, regardless of the technology of the service, the charts looked the same.